FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The collective set of network devices to which stimulus is offered as a single entity and response measured.
+: The collective set of network devices to which stimulus is offered as a single entity and response measured.

 Discussion:

+&nbsp;
-An SUT consisting of a single network device is also allowed.
+: An SUT consisting of a single network device is allowed by this definition.

 {::comment}

-    [MB58]: Do we need to include this?
+    MB58: Do we need to include this?
-            I would only introduce deviation from bas specs.
+    I would only introduce deviation from base specs.

-    [VP]: Ok on deviation, not sure on base definition.
+    VP: Ok on deviation, not sure on base definition.

-    [MK]: We do need to include this, as the SUT and DUT terms are used repeatedly and are fundamental to understanding this specification.
+    MK: We do need to include this, as the SUT and DUT terms are used repeatedly and are fundamental to understanding this specification.

+    VP: Edited.

 {:/comment}

+&nbsp;
-In software-based networking SUT may comprise multitude of networking applications and the entire host hardware and software execution environment.
+: In software-based networking SUT may comprise multitude of networking applications and the entire host hardware and software execution environment.

+&nbsp;
+: SUT is the only entity that can be benchmarked directly, even though only the performance of some sub-components are of interest.

 ### DUT